0xPolygonID/docs/docs/verifier/verification-library/zk-query-language.md

-## Proof of credential issuance
+## Proof of credential issuance ($noop)

-Feature that enables requests to prove that credential exits in the ID Holder wallet without revealing any info.
+By not including the credentialSubject in the query, a verifier requests proof of the presence of a credential in the user's wallet without requiring any condition to be met or revealing any specific detail about the credential.

 **Query**

-In the example below, the verifier requests the Holder's country code.
+In the example below, the verifier doesn't include credential subject.

 ```ts "Off-chain"
 const proofRequest: protocol.ZKPRequest = {